Thermal Analysis

 Absorption

-Absorption is defined as the process of converting radiation intercepted by matter to internal thermal energy.
-It is the fraction of the incident radiation absorbed by matter.
-This can be characterized by directional, hemispherical, spectral, and total absorptivity.
+Absorption is defined as the process in which radiation intercepted by matter is converted into internal thermal energy.
+It is the portion of the incident radiation that is absorbed by the material.
+This can be characterized by directional, hemispherical, spectral, and total absorption coefficients.

-An adiabatic condition is a process or boundary condition in which there is no heat transfer.
-In the context of heat transfer, adiabatic conditions imply that there is no heat exchange between the system and its surroundings.
-This is significant because it allows for the analysis of heat transfer processes under specific conditions, such as when insulation prevents heat from entering or escaping a system.
+An adiabatic condition is a process or boundary condition in which no heat transfer occurs.
+In the context of heat transfer, an adiabatic condition implies that there is no heat exchange between the system and its surroundings.
+This is important because it allows for the analysis of heat transfer processes under specific conditions, such as when insulation prevents heat from entering or leaving the system.

-Adiabatic can simplify the calculation of heat transfer rates and temperature distributions.
-By assuming adiabatic conditions, one can focus on specific aspects of heat transfer, such as conduction, convection, or radiation, without the added complexity of heat exchange with the surroundings.
+Assuming adiabatic conditions can simplify the calculation of heat transfer rates and temperature distributions.
+By considering adiabatic conditions, one can focus on specific aspects of heat transfer—such as conduction, convection, or radiation—without the added complexity of heat exchange with the environment.

 Advection

-Advection refers to the transport of a substance by the bulk motion of a fluid.
+Advection refers to the transport of a substance through the bulk motion of a fluid.
 It is specifically associated with the movement of a large number of molecules collectively or as aggregates in the fluid.
-When there is a temperature gradient, this collective motion contributes to heat or mass transfer.
-In the context of heat transfer, advection is synonymous with the bulk fluid motion that contributes to the overall heat transfer in addition to the random molecular motion (diffusion).
+When there is a temperature gradient, this collective movement contributes to heat or mass transfer.
+In the context of heat transfer, advection is synonymous with the bulk fluid motion that contributes to the total heat transfer, in addition to random molecular motion (diffusion).

-The Biot number, denoted as Bi, is a dimensionless parameter that plays a fundamental role in conduction problems involving surface convection effects.
-It is defined as the ratio of the internal thermal resistance of a solid to the thermal resistance at the solid-fluid interface.
+The Biot number, denoted as Bi, is a dimensionless number that plays a fundamental role in conduction problems involving surface convection effects.
+It is defined as the ratio of the internal thermal resistance of a solid body to the thermal resistance at the solid–fluid interface.
 Mathematically, it is expressed as:

 $$Bi = \frac{h L}{k}$$